retro16/acsi2stm/doc/gemdrive.md

 Since version 4.2, GemDrive is compatible with EmuTOS.
 Setting it up however is a bit challenging.
 This file explains in details how to properly install it.

-### Setting up boot SD card

-You need at least 2 SD cards and 2 slots on your ACSI2STM.
-EmuTOS cannot boot on GemDrive, so you need at least 1 Atari-formatted SD card.

-**Alternative:** Use a floppy disk as boot drive.
-In that case you need only a single SD card.

-* Create a small disk image (`hd0.img`) on the boot SD card.
-5MB-30MB is recommended.
-* Partition the image using ICD PRO's `ICDFMT.PRG`.
-  * No need to make the disk bootable.
-  * If you want multiple boot disks (such as a different set of `AUTO` programs or accessories), create multiple partitions.
-* Copy `GEMDRIVE.TOS` onto the boot disk.

-**Hint:** You can run ICD and GemDrive easily together.
-Just run `ICDBOOT.PRG` manually from GEM, then install the C: drive icon on the desktop.
-You may have to install L:, M: and so on to access GemDrive drives.
+### Hardware needed

+* One SD card dedicated as boot drive
+* One SD card for EmuTOS and all your files

+Both SD cards must have standard formatting (SD/SDHC/SDXC, **not** Atari)

-### Installing EmuTOS
+### Installing EmuTOS executable

 If you run EmuTOS from ROM, you can skip that section.

-* Download the PRG version of EmuTOS.
+* Download the PRG version of EmuTOS
-* On the GemDrive SD card (**not** the boot disk),
+* On the EmuTOS SD card,
-  * Copy `EMUTOS.PRG` at the root of the SD card.
+  * Copy `EMUTOS.PRG` at the root of the SD card
-  * Rename `EMUTOS.PRG` to `EMUTOS.SYS`.
+  * Rename `EMUTOS.PRG` to `EMUTOS.SYS`
-  * Optionally, you can mark the file as hidden.
+  * Optionally, you can mark the file as hidden

-### Setting up GemDrive from within EmuTOS
+### Installing the EmuTOS boot image

-* Insert the GemDrive SD card with `EMUTOS.SYS` in the first SD card slot of the ACSI2STM.
-* Insert the boot SD card in the last slot.
-If you use a boot floppy instead, insert the floppy disk.
+* On the boot SD card, create a directory named `acsi2stm`
-* Reboot the system, EmuTOS should start at boot.
-  * Once EmuTOS is booted, you should see the boot disk as C: (or A: if it is a floppy disk).
-* Open the boot disk on the desktop
-* Launch `GEMDRIVE.TOS`.
-GemDrive drives should be detected starting at L:.
-* In the menu bar, click *Options/Install devices*.
-GemDrive drives should appear on the desktop.
-* Select `GEMDRIVE.TOS`.
-In the menu bar, click *Options/Install application...*.
-  * Set *Boot status* to *Auto*.
+* Copy `hd0_gemdrive.img` into `acsi2stm`
-  * Click *Install* to close the dialog.
+* Rename `hd0_gemdrive.img` to `hd0.img`
-* In the menu bar, click *Options/Save desktop...*

 **Note:** all your `AUTO` programs and accessories need to be installed on C:

-**Note:** `AUTO` programs won't have access to GemDrive.
-Currently there is no way around that.
+**Note:** `AUTO` programs will have access to GemDrive if they are placed after `GEMDRIVE.PRG`.
+If using the official image, this will be the case.

+### Booting EmuTOS

+* Insert the EmuTOS card into the first SD slot
+* Insert the boot card into any other SD slot
+* Boot the ST
+* EmuTOS will load itself
+* GemDrive will load from `C:\AUTO`
+* EmuTOS will install all drive icons on the desktop automatically
+* GemDrive drive letters will start at L:

+**Note:** You can remove one of `C:\AUTO\GEMDRIVE.PRG` or `C:\AUTO\GEMDRPIO.PRG` depending on the firmware you use.
+If unsure, it doesn't hurt to have both.

+### How does that work ?

+The `hd0_gemdrive.img` image file is a simple FAT16 filesystem with no partition table, just like a floppy image in the `*.ST` format.
+EmuTOS can read ACSI hard drives that are formatted like this.

+At boot, EmuTOS mounts that image as C: and runs the GemDrive driver from its `AUTO` folder.

+**Warning:** The `hd0_gemdrive.img` image must **not** be bootable by the Atari in order to avoid loading extra drivers before starting EmuTOS.

+### Creating a boot image with a different size

+The simplest way to create boot images is to use mtools.
+Look at how `build_gemdrive_img.sh` works, it's a very small self-documented script.

+You could also create a boot image from Atari using hard disk tools.
+The image can be partitioned, everything will work correctly as long as EmuTOS can mount a
+C: drive at boot.

+Once the image is created and working in EmuTOS, just copy `GEMDRIVE.PRG` to its `AUTO` folder and rename it `GEMDRIVE.PRG`.